-Caravaggio paintings from the Success phase (1600-1606) feature many of his best known works, including both versions of The Conversion of St. Paul.
+Art paintings by Caravaggio from his so-called Success phase (1600-1606) feature many of his best known works, including both versions of The Conversion of St. Paul.
 As with much about Caravaggio, these two works continue to befuddle art history experts.

 Caravaggio.
 The Conversion of St. Paul, 1600-1601.
 Oil on cypress wood, approximately 7' 9" by 6' 2".
 Rome.
 Collection of Nicoletta Odescalchi.

 breath-taking ceiling fresco, Loves of the Gods, in the Palazzo Farnese, while Caravaggio was at work on the Contarelli chapel in Rome's Church of San Luigi dei Francesi.

 According to Peter Robb in M: The Man Who Became Caravaggio, his ..." early work stunned his contemporaries because it seemed so real...
 The effects he achieved made people take startled notice, after he took Rome by storm in 1600, of the polemical simplicity of the way he saw art."

 In late 1600, Caravaggio signed a contract with Monsignor Cerasi for two paintings on cypress wood, The Conversion of St. Paul and The Crucifixion of St. Peter.
 Near delivery time, however, the Monsignor died (May 1601).

 For reasons still unclear over four centuries later, these two Caravaggio paintings remained in the painter's possession for four more years, during which time he painted new versions of Conversion and Crucifixion on canvas.
 These Caravaggio paintings now hang in the Cerasi.

 Caravaggio.
 The Conversion of St. Paul.
 Oil on canvas, 7'6" x 5'7".
 Cerasi Chapel, Santa Maria del Popolo, Rome.